Others will follow soon.

 During the project, composers and students in composition classes composed mixed pedagogical pieces.
 These pieces were immediately placed on the server where they were available for all other partner schools and notably their music classes.
 Students from all these schools were therefore able to work on these pieces to prepare the restitution concerts.

 Partners of the project

 We had a total of 8 project partners in France and Portugal.

 In France, seven conservatories took part in the project:

 - Conservatoire Massenet in Saint-Étienne (CRR),

 - Conservatoire Francis Poulenc of Tours (CRR),

-In Portugal, our partner is the music school Curso de Música Silva Monteiro for the RéDi-Musix project.
+In Portugal, our partner was the music school Curso de Música Silva Monteiro for the RéDi-Musix project.

-On the right picture, Jean-Claude Risset, John Chowning and Alexander Mihalic (inventor of Sampo) with Sampo at the international conference Electroacoustic Winds 2015.
+On the picture to the right, Jean-Claude Risset, John Chowning and Alexander Mihalic (inventor of the Sampo) with the prototype of Sampo at the international conference Electroacoustic Winds 2015.